|Beaches on Block Island, Rhode Island|

 |Bordered nearly all around by fine white sand, Block Island is beachgoers' heaven.
 You can walk from Old Harbor and the ferry dock to a good beach in a few minutes.
 Most others are within a fun bike ride.|

-This is the colloquial name for the long crescent of sand stretching northward several miles from Old Harbor on Block Island's eastern shore, on the eastern side of Corn Neck Road (map).
-This long beach is popularly divided into several sections named Kid Beach, Fred Benson Town Beach, and Scotch Beach.
+Crescent Beach is the colloquial name for the entire long crescent of sand stretching northward several miles from Old Harbor on Block Island's eastern shore, on the eastern side of Corn Neck Road (map).
+This long beach is popularly divided into several sections named Kid Beach, Fred Benson Town Beach, Scotch Beach, Mansion Beach, etc.

 Kid (Baby) Beach